‘Continuing to say publicly 1.5°C is still alive is no longer defensible’, warn 1,000+ academics

-Thursday, 27th of October 2022 - Worldwide - Over 1,000 academics from more than 40 countries have signed an open letter calling on their peers to ‘share with the public what they share with each other about the world's response to climate change and biodiversity loss.’
+Over 1,000 academics from more than 40 countries have signed an open letter calling ontheir peers to ‘share with the public what they share with each other about the world'sresponse to climate change and biodiversity loss’.

-The open letter, organised and self-published by the climate action group Scientist Rebellion, has been signed by leading academics and IPCC lead authors.
-A full list of signatories spanning academic disciplines, including physical sciences, economics, mathematics, social sciences, and psychology.
+The open letter organised and self-published by the climate action group Scientist Rebellion, has been signed by leading academics and IPCC lead authors.
+A full list of signatories spanning academic disciplines including: physical sciences, economics, mathematics, socialsciences and psychology, is viewable here.

-- "Second, set out the challenge of restricting temperature rise to ‘well below 2°C’ (in line with the 2015 Paris Agreement) using the most conservative assumptions about the potential of negative emissions technologies.
-This reflects scientific uncertainty on the subject and shows the public the enormity of reducing carbon emissions in line with scientific findings".
+- "Second, set out the challenge of restricting temperature rise to ‘well below 2°C’ (in line with 2015 Paris Agreement) using the most conservative assumptions about the potential of negative emissions technologies.
+This is to reflect scientific uncertainty on the subject, and to show the public the enormity of reducing carbon emissions inline with scientific findings".

 - "Finally, and in direct response to the above, call for the three pillars of climate policy– mitigation, adaptation, and compensation (i.e. loss & damage) – to be effective.
 This means rich nations treating a still unmet pledge to deliver $100 billion perannum to help poorer countries to cope with climate change, as a minimum starting point".

 We are a climate action group with over one thousand members across 32 countries.
 Our members are science students to senior lecturers across a variety of scientific backgrounds.
 We all believe scientists must take non-violent direct action to gain credibility.
 During acts of civil resistance we identify ourselves wearing lab coats.
 The Climate Emergency Fund supports Scientist Rebellion’s recruitment, training, capacity-building, and educational efforts.